zhangskills/documentation/resources/howtos/search_bar_for_docs.md

 And you might need the same for yours!

-This tutorial aims to detail the steps to set up a relevant and powerful search bar in your documentation with MeiliSearch 🚀
+This tutorial aims to explain in detail the required steps to set up a relevant and powerful search bar in your documentation with MeiliSearch 🚀

 1. [Run a MeiliSearch Instance](#run-a-meilisearch-instance)
 2. [Scrap your content](#scrap-your-content)